 At MJIIT, a Postgraduate Committee has been set up under the Deputy Dean of Academic.
 Other committee members include Postgraduate Academic Manager, one deputy registrar, two administrative assistants and several academics.
 The committee works closely with SPS, SRAD and AMD pertaining to the academic and social matters of your life and aims to foster a stimulating research environment.
 It facilitates the process of selecting postgraduate students and identifying the potential supervisors in line with their research areas.

 One of the main responsibilities of Postgraduate Committee is supervision arrangement.
 A postgraduate candidate is supervised by one or more graduate staff that holds a minimum of PhD degree.
 If you are supervised by more than one supervisor, the group of supervisors is called panel of supervisors.
 In a panel of supervisors, there must be one main supervisor appointed among UTM graduate academic staff; the co-supervisors can be from any research institution related to your area of study, including those from Japanese consortium universities.
-Among the supervisors in the panel, there must be at least one supervisor (either co- or main) from MJIIT.
-You can identify and contact suitable supervisors and co-supervisors according to your research interest from the lists of academics given at the back of this handbook or from MJIIT website and brochures.
+Among the supervisors in the panel, there must be at least one supervisors according to your research interest from the lists of academics given at the back of this handbook or from MJIIT website and brochures.
 For more information on the minimum qualifications for supervisors and co-supervisors, please refer to the Postgraduate Academic Manager in MJIIT.
 The Postgraduate Committee at MJIIT will give the final decision on the allocation of supervisors and co-supervisors.